SFXD/datamig-rant/README.md

-**PREPARING THE JOBS**
-	Before creating a job, ask yourself which job type is best.
-	Upsert is great but is very resource intensive.
-	Maybe think about using the BULK Api.
-	In all cases, study what operation you do and make sure it is the right one.
-	Once that is done...

-	As such, you are able to create insert, upsert, query and deletion jobs, and change select parts of it.
-	This is important because this means you can:
-	- Create a new Sandbox
-	- In Jitterbit, create a new Folder for each operation type you will do.
-Name it "mydatauploadname 20180805" for example.
-You will put your jobs in there for easier archival.
-	- Prepare each job.
-Rename them from the default 'Account Insert' to  1 - Account upsert, 2 - Contact upsert, etc.
-	In the end, you will have 1 through X of jobs you need to run sequentially, then additional numbers that are added to finalize any rejects from those loads if needed.
-	- Do a dummy load in sandbox.
-Make sure to set the start line to something near the end so you don't clog the sandbox up with all the data.
-	- Make sure everything looks fine.

-	If something fails, you correct the TRANSFORMATION, not the file, except in cases where it would be prohibitively long to do so.
-Meaning if you have to redo the load, you can run the same scripts you did before to have a nice CSV to upload.

 **SHIT YOU DO BEFORE YOU DO ANYTHING ELSE**
 - Login to Prod.
 Is there a weekly backup running, encoded as UTF-8, in Setup > Data Export ?
 	- Nope